webpack-contrib/css-loader/README.md

 // => returns css code from file.css, resolves imports and url(...)
 ```

-css code will be minimized if specified by the module system.

 `@import` and `url(...)` are interpreted like `require()` and will be resolved by the css-loader.
 Good loaders for requiring your assets are the [file-loader](https://github.com/webpack/file-loader)
 and the [url-loader](https://github.com/webpack/url-loader) which you should specify in your config (see below).